An International Journal of Spiritual Companionship

 In addition to feature articles, Presence includes book reviews specifically of interest to people involved in spiritual care as well as reflections, artwork, and poetry.

 Become a member of SDI and receive Presence along with many other benefits.

 Digital versions of the four most current issues are available to all SDI Members.
 You can subscribe to the print version of Presence if you want to receive it in the mail.
 Back issues of the journal can be ordered by visiting the SDI Store.

-Printed issues of Presence are mailed quarterly to Jupiter (Enhanced) and Cosmos (Premium) Members of SDI.
+Printed issues of Presence are mailed quarterly to Enhanced and Premium Members of SDI.